Belgian GP: Lewis Hamilton wins to stretch title lead, Ferrari out of points

 "We're running out of superlatives for him," admitted Sky F1's Karun Chandhok after the conclusion of the six-time champion's latest tour de force for a fourth win around arguably the sport's most legendary track.

-Pole position has sometimes proved a poisoned chalice for drivers owing to the fact it makes them vulnerable from the tow down the long Kemmel Straight to Les Combes on lap one.
-However, Hamilton conclusively made the most of his starting advantage over Bottas and never really looked threatened on the uphill run to Les Combes.
+Pole position has sometimes proved a poisoned chalice for drivers at Spa owing to the fact it makes them vulnerable from the tow down the long Kemmel Straight to Les Combes on lap one.
+However, Hamilton conclusively made the most of his starting advantage over Bottas and never really looked threatened as the field blasted through the uphill run to Les Combes.

-In truth, he did not really look threatened all afternoon - despite a brief power drop out and then late-race tyre management concerns on the front-runners' one-stopper.
+In truth, the race leader did not really look unduly troubled all afternoon - despite a brief power drop-out early in the race, and then late-race tyre management concerns as the front-runners took their tyres to the finish.

-Nonetheless, after the earlier-than-ideal first stops, Hamilton admitted he did experience some late-race nerves on his hard tyres, several weeks on from the late puncture that nearly cost him victory at the British GP.
+Indeed after the earlier-than-ideal first stops, Hamilton admitted he did experience some late-race nerves on his hard tyres, several weeks on from the late puncture that forced him to complete the final lap of the British GP on three working wheels.

 "It was a bit of a struggle.
 I was nervous we'd have another situation like Silverstone!" admitted Hamilton.